Formatt Hitech Onyx vs Firecrest Ultra vs Firecrest Pro ND filters.

 So which one should you buy?
 Well it all comes down to the type of photographer you are really.
 If you are like me then it’s Ultra all the way, if you have a tight budget but still demand amazing results from a filter then it has to be Onyx and don’t forget they also plant a tree for everyOnyx filter sold.

-To check the latest prices for Onyx, Firecrest Pro and Ultra filters just click here to go to the USA, Canadian and Mexican website or click here to go to the worldwide website.
+To check the latest prices for Onyx, Firecrest Pro and Ultra filters just check them out on the USA website or their worldwide website.
 You can get 10% off also with the discount code HAYES10 which helps save you a nice bit of money.

-There is a new Formatt Hitech Firecrest 100mm MKII filter holder (review here) as of the 1st of February 2021 see my video review of it below….
+There is a new Formatt Hitech Firecrest 100mm MKII filter holder (review here) see my video review of it below….

 If you have any questions or need some advice then please feel free to contact me I am only too happy to help.